OpenTrack3D: Towards Accurate and Generalizable Open-Vocabulary 3D Instance Segmentation: Related Work

 \section{Related Work}

-\paragraph{Open-Vocabulary 3D Instance Segmentation.} Despite remarkable progress in 2D open-vocabulary perception~\cite{liu2024groundingdinomarryingdino,cheng2024yolo} , analogous capabilities in 3D remain underexplored.
+\paragraph{Open-Vocabulary 3D Instance Segmentation.} Despite remarkable progress in 2D open-vocabulary perception~\cite{liu2024groundingdinomarryingdino,cheng2024yolo}, analogous capabilities in 3D remain underexplored.
 Existing approaches can be broadly categorized into \textit{training-based} and \textit{training-free} paradigms.
-Training-based methods~\cite{guo2024sam,huang2024segment3d,peng2023openscene,ding2023pla,Ding_Yang_Xue_Zhang_Bai_Qi_2023,Yang_Ding_Wang_Qi_2024,chen2023clip2scene} typically transfer 2D model capabilities into the 3D domain through distillation or pseudo-labeling, but their applicability is often constrained by the scarcity of large-scale 3D annotated data.
-In contrast, training-free methods mainly differ in how they generate 3D proposals: some rely on closed-vocabulary supervised networks such as~\cite{takmaz2023openmask3d,huang2024openins3d,boudjoghra2024open,peng2023openscene}, while others~\cite{yin2024sai3d,nguyen2024open3dis,nguyen2025any3dis,zhao2025sam2object,jung2025details} leverage superpoints extracted from global scene meshes.
+Training-based methods~\cite{guo2024sam,huang2024segment3d,peng2023openscene,ding2023pla,Ding_Yang_Xue_Zhang_Bai_Qi_2023,Yang_Ding_Wang_Qi_2024,chen2023clip2scene} typically transfer 2D model capabilities into the 3D domain through distillation or pseudo-labeling, but their applicability is constrained by the scarcity of large-scale 3D annotated data.
+In contrast, training-free methods mainly differ in how they generate 3D proposals: some rely on closed-vocabulary supervised networks such as~\cite{takmaz2023openmask3d,huang2024openins3d,boudjoghra2024open,peng2023openscene, zhou2025ov3d}, while others~\cite{yin2024sai3d,nguyen2024open3dis,nguyen2025any3dis,zhao2025sam2object,jung2025details} leverage superpoints extracted from global scene meshes.
 MaskClustering~\cite{yan2024maskclustering} and OVIR-3D~\cite{lu2023ovir} directly reconstruct point-level proposals from individual frames, though their performance remains inferior to the aforementioned counterparts.
-For open-vocabulary instance classification, most prior works follow OpenMask3D~\cite{takmaz2023openmask3d}, employing CLIP-based representations—typically mask-wise CLIP features in Open3DIS~\cite{nguyen2024open3dis} or Alpha-CLIP~\cite{sun2024alpha} in Detail Matters~\cite{jung2025details}.
-However, these methods are fundamentally limited by CLIP’s semantic capacity.
-In contrast, our approach leverages an MLLM, offering stronger semantic understanding and broader generalization across diverse and complex 3D scenes.
+For open-vocabulary instance classification, most prior works follow OpenMask3D~\cite{takmaz2023openmask3d}, employing CLIP-based representation in Open3DIS~\cite{nguyen2024open3dis} or AlphaCLIP~\cite{sun2024alpha} in DetailMatters~\cite{jung2025details}.
+While OV3D-CG~\cite{zhou2025ov3d} also explores MLLMs, it relies on intermediate description generation, leading to a more complex pipeline.
+In contrast, our approach directly leverages an MLLM for instance-level classification, enabling stronger semantic understanding with a simpler framework.

 \paragraph{Functionality and Affordance Segmentation.} The task of functionality and affordance segmentation was first introduced by SceneFun3D~\cite{delitzas2024scenefun3d}.
 Unlike prior datasets such as ScanNet200~\cite{dai2017scannet} and ScanNet++~\cite{ScanNet++}, it requires segmenting extremely small \textit{functional elements}, such as \textit{buttons}, \textit{handles}, and \textit{light switches}.
 Moreover, the provided textual descriptions are not directly tied to specific object names—for example, queries like ``flush the toilet'' require the model to possess strong language understanding and reasoning capabilities.
 SceneFun3D proposed a baseline that trains a specialized Mask3D network on its task-specific training set, and then adopts the CLIP-based classification strategy from OpenMask3D to determine whether each segmented object aligns with the given task description.
 Fun3DU~\cite{corsetti2025functionality} further introduces a large language model (LLM) to decompose the task into two parts: identifying the \textit{contextual object} (shown in pink) and the \textit{functional object}.
 It first applies open-vocabulary segmentation to locate the contextual object, and then employs an MLLM to find the corresponding functional object.
 However, both approaches are designed specifically for the SceneFun3D scenario and fail to generalize effectively to other environments or datasets.